With the CAD4TB software, computers can automatically analyze chest radiographs for signs of tuberculosis.

 Our work in developing software to detect signs of tuberculosis started in 1996 when digital x-ray machines were first entering the market.
 We work with Delft Imaging Systems, famous as the inventor of the Odelca camera from the 1960s, one of the most widely used systems in x-ray TB screening in the world.
 Our project resulted in a prototype computer-aided detection system for TB in 2001.
 At that time however, digital x-ray was not yet widely adopted for TB case finding.
 In 2007, we attracted a research grant and established the CAD4TB project with partners in South Africa, the University of Cape Town Lung Institute, and in Zambia, the NGO Zambart.

 The first CAD4TB beta prototype (CAD4TB v0.01) was delivered in January 2010, and field tested in 2010.
 In 2011, the first official prototype version was released (CAD4TB v1.08), notably improved by training the system with a much larger number of images.
-Every year a new prototype version of the software has been released: in 2012 v2.09, in 2013 v3.07 and in 2014 v4.10.
-Version v4.10 has received a CE label.
-In 2016 version 5 was released.
-The algorithm developement behind CAD4TB is now done by Thirona, a spin-off company from the Diagnostic Image Analysis Group.
+Every year a new version of the software has been released: in 2012 v2.09, in 2013 v3.07, and in 2014 v4.10.
+Version v4.10 was the first version to receive a CE label.
+In 2016 version 5 was released and early 2018 version 6 is expected, based on deep learning.
+Algorithm development behind CAD4TB is now carried out at Thirona, a spin-off company from the Diagnostic Image Analysis Group.

-CAD4TB is commercially available via Delft Imaging Systems and operational in 12 countries worldwide.
-Our current research focuses on extending the capabilities of the software to do more than outputting a single number related to the preobability the subject has TB.
-We expect that in tyhe near future, the software can recognize and differetiate different types of abnormalities in the chest radiographs.
+CAD4TB is commercially available via Delft Imaging Systems and has over 150 installations in 24 countries worldwide.
+Our current research focuses on extending the capabilities of the software to do more than outputting a single number related to the probability the subject has TB.
+We expect that in the near future, the software can recognize and differentiate different types of abnormalities in the chest radiographs.